Jump to Content

 For the open web, you can contribute to the public discussions in forums such as the W3C, and if you’re a business, talk to your trade groups and technology vendors about engaging in this process.
 If you’re a developer, we invite you to join the origin trials.

-For Android, feedback on the design proposals can be given directly via the developer.android.com site.
+For Android, feedback on the design proposals can be given directly via the Google for Developers site.
 This is also where you can sign up for regular updates as the project progresses.

 Developer.chrome.com offers an overview of all the Privacy Sandbox proposals and guidance for testing.
 It also refers to explainers and discussions on GitHub.